 - Internet, cable, and phone services

 For example, if you spent $50,000 per year in those bonus categories you’d earn 150,000 Chase Ultimate Rewards points.
-That’s worth $1,875 when used in Chase’s travel portal to book flights, hotels, etc. Or you can get even more value from your points by transferring them to airline and hotel partners!
+That’s worth $1,875 when you use Chase’s travel portal to book flights, hotels, etc. Or you can get even more value from your points by transferring them to airline and hotel partners!

-Our Pick for Cash-Back Bonus Categories, No Annual Fee, and 0% APR on Purchases for 12 Months
+✅ Our Pick for Cash-back Bonus Categories, and No Annual Fee

-The Ink Business Cash card is a great no-annual-fee option that also offers 0% APR on purchases for the first 12 months.
-With this card you’ll also be able to earn lots of cash-back with these great bonus categories:
+The Ink Business Cash card is a great no-annual-fee option that earns lots of cash-back with these great bonus categories:

 Earn 5% cash-back (up to $25,000 in combined purchases):